Organisation climate

-The shared perception approach emphasizes the importance of shared perceptions as underpinning the notion of climate.
+The shared perception approach emphasises the importance of shared perceptions as underpinning the notion of climate.
 Organisational climate has also been defined as "the shared perception of the way things are around here".
 There is great deal of overlap in the two approaches.

 Cognitive schema approach

 Cognitive representations of social objects are referred to as schemas.
 These schemas are a mental structure that represents some aspect of the world.
-They are organized in memory in an associative network.
+They are organised in memory in an associative network.
 In these associative networks, similar schemas are clustered together.
 When a particular schema is activated related schemas may be activated as well.
 Schema activation may also increase the accessibility of related schemas in the associative network.
 When a schema is more accessible this means it can more quickly be activated and used in a particular situation.
-When related schemas are activated, inferences beyond the information given in a particular social situation may influence thinking and social behavior, regardless of whether those inferences are accurate or not.
+When related schemas are activated, inferences beyond the information given in a particular social situation may influence thinking and social behaviour, regardless of whether those inferences are accurate or not.
 Lastly, when a schema is activated a person may or may not be aware of it.

 Two processes that increase the accessibility of schemas are salience and priming.
 Salience is the degree to which a particular social object stands out relative to other social objects in a situation.
 The higher the salience of an object the more likely that schemas for that object will be made accessible.
-For example, if there is one female in a group of seven males, female gender schemas may be more accessible and influence the group's thinking and behavior toward the female group member.
+For example, if there is one female in a group of seven males, female gender schemas may be more accessible and influence the group's thinking and behaviour toward the female group member.
 Priming refers to any experiences immediately prior to a situation that caused a schema to be more accessible.

 Shared perception approach

-Some researchers have pursued the shared perception model of organizational climate.
+Some researchers have pursued the shared perception model of organisational climate.
 Their model identifies the variables which moderate an organisation's ability to mobilise its workforce in order to achieve business goals and maximise performance.

 One of the major users of this model are departments of the Queensland State Government Australia.
 These departments use this model of climate to survey staff in order to identify and measure those aspects of a workplace which impact on: stress, morale, quality of worklife, wellbeing, employee engagement, absenteeism/presenteeism, turnover and performance.

 While an organisation and its leaders cannot remove every stressor in the daily life of its employees, organisational climate studies have identified a number of behaviours of leaders which have a significant impact on stress and morale.
 For instance, one Queensland state government employer, Queensland Transport, has found that increasing managers' awareness of these behaviours has improved quality of work life employees and the ability of QT's to deliver its organisational goals.